 - Alarm: It indicates that a check item doesn't completely meet the requirements, and the task can be continued, but the business will be affected.
-You need to assess whether to ignore the alarm or fix the problem and continue the task based on the alarm message.
+Before continuing the task, you need to assess whether to ignore the alarm or fix the problem as prompted.

 - Return to the data migration task list, and you can see that the task has entered the Preparing status.
 After 1–2 minutes, the data migration task will be started.

 - Select Full migration: Once completed, the task will be stopped automatically.